BBVA/patton/docs/source/home/overview_project.rst

 Be updated
 ----------

-Patton can alert you when new vulnerabilities are released, as you can configure a server webhook that Patton-server will invoke ONLY when new vulnerabilities are published.
+Patton can alert you when new vulnerabilities are released, as you can configure a server webhook that patton-server will invoke ONLY when new vulnerabilities are published.